 Is a Dirt Bike an ATV?

-Dirt bikes are not considered ATVs in most places but rather motorcycles.
+Dirt bikes are not considered ATVs in most places but motorcycles.

-However, in some states, dirt bikes are, legally speaking, considered a type of ATV in the eyes of the laws regulating off-road riding.
-Like in Oregon, where motorcycles are defined as Class 3 ATVs.
+However, in certain states, dirt bikes are classified as a type of ATV under laws regulating off-road riding.
+For example, in Oregon, motorcycles are defined as Class 3 ATVs.

 Is an ATV the Same as a Quad?